 As R J Stewart says in his The Underworld Initiation:

 In ancient, magical workings, specific planetary or stellar patterns were used to aid incarnation.
 This was not that certain conjunctions caused certain Beings to appear in the physical world.
 Rather, the conjunction was identical to the nature of the Being, enabling it to manifest in the womb at a harmoniously related place.

 Spiritual initiations are rebirths.
 So they would only be carried out on astronomically auspicious occasions — that is, auspicious to the individual but also to the tribe, and the place.
 In other words, megalithic temples would be astronomically aligned to facilitate the rebirth initiations carried out within them.

 The Welsh Mabinogian, where Arthur’s Underworld story comes from, is obviously a text intended to aid such initiations, littered as it with stories about the Fae and the Underworld, along with magical beasts such as the hart and the hound and the pig.
 I don’t think there is one story in the Mabinogian which doesn’t feature the Underworld or other magical worlds.
-So goodness knows what Geoffrey of Monmouth wasn’t the first propagandist to transliterate magical or shamanical texts as if they were literal and historic, and I doubt he’ll be the last.
+But Geoffrey of Monmouth wasn’t the first propagandist to transliterate magical or shamanical texts as if they were literal and historic, and I doubt he’ll be the last.

 The dual at Beltane

 The Mabinogion story of Culhwch and Olwen contains the earliest mention of Arthur and it is full of astronomical metaphors.
 The hero Culhwch (Hercules) enlists the help of Arthur (Ursa Major or the Great Bear) in winning the hand of Olwen (Ursa Minor or Little Bear) daughter of Ysbaddaden the Giant (Draco the Serpent) who is coiled around her.